Place Category: Education & Training

 1) Promoting widening participation in Higher Education

-The University’s students are encouraged to undertake work placements as an integral part of their programme of study, with much of this in public sector and voluntary organisations such as schools, youth organisations,the NHS,drama groups and sports clubs.
+Most of the University’s students undertake work placements as an integral part of their programme of study and much of this is in public sector and voluntary organisations such as schools, youth organisations, the NHS, drama groups and sports clubs.
 In addition to this, there is a strong culture of student and staff volunteering activities supporting initiatives such as ‘Right to Read’, ‘Country Holidays for Inner City Kids’ and various community projects.
 Students also have the opportunity to act as ‘student ambassadors’, mentors and ‘student IT support’ workers, working with current students, prospective students and the wider community.

 Marjon Sports make an active contribution to the wider community, not only through the sports facilities being made available to community groups and schools locally, but through the supporting of key sports within hub clubs, encouraging children from across the City to engage in active sport from a young age to their late teens.
 During 2013/14 the Sports department have increased their work with the NHS, supporting a range of rehabilitation programmes and are undertaking innovative work with the Macmillan Cancer Support, supporting patients in improving their health and wellbeing.

 The University has committed to supporting an academic migrant in immediate danger, to come to the campus to work and study.